Othoz/paragraph/README.rst

 Partial evaluation
 ''''''''''''''''''

-When the arguments passed to :func:`othoz.paragraph.session.evaluate` are insufficient to resolve fully an output variable (that is, at least one transitive dependency of the output variable is left uninitialized), the value returned for the output variable is simply another variable.
+When the arguments passed to `paragraph.session.evaluate` are insufficient to resolve fully an output variable (that is, at least one transitive dependency of the output variable is left uninitialized), the value returned for the output variable is simply another variable.
 This new variable has in general fewer dependencies, for dependencies fully resolved upon evaluation are replaced by their values.